 EKU Online programs are designed with busy working professionals in mind.
 We offer a convenient eight week class format and customizable pace to allow you to complete your degree quickly and according to your schedule.
 The majority of our students have families and work full-time, so sacrificing work and personal obligations is not an option.
 Your advisor will work with you each semester to find the right course load for you.

 EKU's paralegal program is approved by the American Bar Association and meets the guidelines set forth by the ABA.
 The American Bar Association's Standing Committee on Paralegals states that its purpose in approving programs is "to foster high quality paralegal education and training and the development of educational standards."
 Each ABA-approved paralegal program goes through a rigorous approval process and is subject to ongoing review by ABA representatives, including periodic on-site visits and review of detailed reports submitted by the program.

 Students who graduate from an ABA-approved course of paralegal studies are automatically qualified to sit for the Certified Kentucky Paralegal Exam.

-The only difference between this degree and a traditional degree is that the majority of the coursework is completed online.
+The only difference between an online degree and a traditional degree is that the course work was completed online.
 Upon graduation, you will hold a degree from Eastern Kentucky University, and you will have all the rights and privileges of traditional EKU alumni.